Efficient Data Representation by Selecting Prototypes with Importance Weights: Related Work

 In our work, as mentioned above, we generalize the setting in \cite{Kim16} and propose algorithms that select prototypes with non-negative weights associated with them.
 On the technical side, one recent work that we leverage and extend with non-negativity constraints for our MMD objective is \cite{weaksub}.
 We recover their bounds even with the non-negativity constraint.
-In fact, our bounds are tighter since the restricted concavity parameter $c_\Omega$ and restricted smoothness parameter $C_\Omega$ stated in Definition~\ref{def:RSCRSM} are obtained by searching over only the non-negative orthant as opposed to the entire $\mathbb{R}^b$ space, where $b$ is the dimensionality.
-Moreover, given our specific functional form for the objective we show in Corollary \ref{cor1} that choosing an element with the largest gradient in ProtoDash at each step is equivalent to maximizing a tight lower bound on $l(.)$, which is not necessarily true for the setting considered in \cite{weaksub}.
+In fact, our bounds are tighter since the restricted concavity parameter $c_\Omega$ and restricted smoothness parameter $C_\Omega$ stated in Definition~\ref{def:RSCRSM} are obtained by searching over only the non-negative orthant as opposed to the entire $\mathbb{R}^b$ space, where $b$ is feature space dimension.
+Moreover, given our specific functional form for the objective, we show in Corollary \ref{cor1} that choosing an element with the largest gradient in ProtoDash at each step is equivalent to maximizing a tight lower bound on $l(.)$, which is not necessarily true for the setting considered in \cite{weaksub}.
 Additionally, the gradient in our case can be easily computed.
-The added technical difficulty when deriving the guarantees in our case comes from the fact that we cannot let the gradients go to zero as the non-negativity constraints would make our solution infeasible.
+The added technical difficulty when deriving the guarantees in our case stems from the fact that we cannot let the gradients go to zero as the non-negativity constraints would make our solution infeasible.
 As a consequence, we cannot directly use the results of \cite{weaksub} or \cite{Kim16}.
-The complexity lies in showing that our set function even with the additional non-negativity constraints imposed for interpretability is still weakly submodular as we prove in Theorem \ref{ws}.
-Weak submodularity alone does not provide the bounds for ProtoDash.
-We prove these in Theorem \ref{pd}.
+The complexity lies in showing that our set function remains to be weakly submodular even with the additional non-negativity constraints (required for assessing the importance of prototypes) as we prove in Theorem~\ref{ws}.
+Weak submodularity alone does not provide the bound for ProtoDash and we explicitly derive the theoretical guarantee in Theorem \ref{pd}.
 Lemma \ref{lem:KKTGradient} proved in our work is essential for proving both Theorems \ref{ws} and \ref{pd}, which is not the case in \cite{weaksub}.